diglos/userpatches/README.md

 ## How long does it take to sync the Ethereum blockchain?

-For Parity client, just a few hours (5-6).
+For Parity client, just a few hours (4-5).
 Geth takes 2 and a half days. (as of September 2018).

-## What is the blockchain size once synced?
+## Which is the blockchain size once synced?

 For Parity, 33 GB.
-For Geth about 127GB. (as of September 2018)
+For Geth, about 127GB. (as of September 2018)

 ## I'm seeing lots of "Database compacting, degraded performance" messages (geth)